 Learn to Serve: Facilitating the Development of Servant Leaders

-How can experienced and emerging leaders of organizations develop the characteristics Larry Spears, director of the Robert K. Greenleaf Center for Servant Leadership, describes as indicative of Servant Leaders?
-These characteristics are: listening, empathy, healing, awareness, persuasion, conceptualization, foresight, stewardship, commitment to the growth of others, and building community.
+How can experienced and emerging leaders develop the characteristics and skills of true Servant Leaders?
+These characteristics, as described by Juana Bordas, Malcolm Gladwell, and others, include listening, empathy, healing, awareness, persuasion, conceptualization, foresight, stewardship, commitment to the growth of others, and building community.

-How can these characteristics support and encourage leadership and organizational effectiveness?
+In this session we will explore how these characteristics support and encourage leadership development and organizational effectiveness.

-This session will provide an introduction to Servant Leadership, based on the work of the Greenleaf Center and the classic essay The Servant Leader by Robert K. Greenleaf.
-We will review the basic tenets of servant leader philosophy and credo, and discuss how servant leadership may also apply to those in board, management, staff, and volunteer roles in support of nonprofits.
+Participants will experience an introduction to Servant Leadership, based on the work of the Greenleaf Center and the classic essay, The Servant Leader, by Robert K. Greenleaf.
+We will review the basic tenets of a servant leader philosophy and credo, as well as discuss how servant leadership applies to those in board, management, staff, and volunteer roles.